In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 If you have the funds to buy a quality optic right now, either red dot sight or magnified scope, then go that route.
 However, if you don’t have the funds available, then I say stick to a decent set of iron sights until you can save up for the optic.

-A quality set of irons aren’t very expensive, and they will serve you well for a long time.
+A quality set of irons aren’t expensive, and they will serve you well for a long time.

 I hate the idea of people buying something cheap now and then something nicer later.
 Inevitably, they end up buying two or three of the cheap optics as they break.
 Had they stuck with the irons for a while, they would still gain the skill and experience and not wasted their money.